Georgia Car Insurance Guide

 Also, keep in mind that if the accident wasn’t your fault, you’ll have to file a claim with the other person’s insurer.
 This means you must follow that company’s deadlines.
 So, make sure to check their deadlines as well so that you don’t miss the date.

-Some states, like California and Hawaii, don’t allow insurers to use your credit score as a way to set your rates.
+Some states, like California and Hawaii, don’t allow insurers access to credit scores to set rates.
 However, Georgia doesn’t have any rule that prevents insurers from doing so.
 This means that insurers in Georgia can use your credit history as a factor in determining how high or low your rates are.
 They can also use it as a means to deny you a policy.

 Georgia insurers may cancel your policy without any notice if they have a good reason to do so.
 These reasons include: